pulkitsac/Stock-Market-Explorer/README.md

 The issue to load multiple files has been done in another branch which has not been pushed.
 Another issue regarding incorrect API response has occured.
 I am working on the CRUD operations to get the correct response.

+Update  - Getting the correct response from API now.
+Working on getting the right output at frontend now.